THE THEOLOGY OF UNIVERSAL SALVATION Audio mp3

 1. Universal Conversion:All people will be successfully evangelized and come to repentance and faith in Christ.
-This is often envisioned as a future event or harvest.
+This is often envisioned as a future event or harvest, sometimes during the millenium.

 This is the belief that every person is given the opportunity during their lifetime to respond to God.
 All men whether they hear the gospel of Jesus Christ or not will have the opportunity to respond to general revelation,

 (Psalm 19, Romans 1).
 According to this view, those who are saved through this general revelation are like the Athenians who worshipped the unknown God, (Acts 17:23).

 This is the belief that everyone will have an opportunity to hear and respond to the gospel either in this life or in the one to come.

 4. Universal Atonement:This is the belief that Jesus died to save all humankind.
 None of these beliefs by themselves necessarily lead to absolute universalism.
 However, all of these theories, when construed together with additional assumptions can lead to a universal salvation.

 5. Universal Reconciliation:The death of Christ on the cross accomplished the reconciliation of all humankind to God.
 Separation between man and God is an illusion existing only in the mind of man.
 Man needs to be told that he has been reconciled and saved. " All things are of God who has reconciled us to himself by Jesus Christ", (2 Corinthians 5:18).

 In accord with this view is the revelation of the Oneness of the all.
 A universal oneness recognizes that separation from God is impossible, and that nothing can separate us, or anyone from God, or his love.